Azure/dev-community/azure-updates/SEPTEMBER2022.md

 ##### :boom: Preview

-Azure offers a unique capability of mounting Blob Storage (or object storage) as a file system to a Kubernetes pod or application using BlobFuse or NFS 3.0 options.
-This allows you to use blob storage with a number of stateful Kubernetes applications including HPC, Analytics, image processing, and audio or video streaming.
-Not only that, if your application ingests data into Data Lake storage on Azure Blobs, you can now directly mount and use it with AKS.
-Previously, you had to manually install and manage the lifecycle of the open-source Azure Blob CSI driver including deployment, versioning, and upgrades.
+- Azure offers a unique capability of mounting Blob Storage (or object storage) as a file system to a Kubernetes pod or application using BlobFuse or NFS 3.0 options.
+- Allowing you to use blob storage with a number of stateful Kubernetes applications including HPC, Analytics, image processing, and audio or video streaming.
+- If your application ingests data into Data Lake storage on Azure Blobs, you can now directly mount and use it with AKS.
+Earlier, you had to manually install and manage the lifecycle of the open-source Azure Blob CSI driver including deployment, versioning, and upgrades.

-With this preview, you can use the Azure Blob CSI driver as a managed addon in AKS with built in storage classes for NFS and BlobFuse, reducing the operational overhead and maximizing time to value.
+**With this preview, you can use the Azure Blob CSI driver as a managed addon in AKS with built in storage classes for NFS and BlobFuse, reducing the operational overhead and maximizing time to value.**

 [Documentation](https://azure.microsoft.com/updates/public-preview-blob-csi-support-in-aks-2/)